dhzh-eph/Drum-Sequencer/README.md

 <img width="4032" height="3024" alt="IMG_3745" src="https://github.com/user-attachments/assets/f62d983c-8c03-427a-8b92-ace94ba4ff6b" /> </br>
 After soldering it should look something like this.
 Unfortunately one of the four pins is heavily scratched due to accidental large amounts of solder originally sicking to 3 of the pins.
 I had to manually scrap it to get it off as the solder wasn't melting regardless of using flux, temperature and other tools.

-https://www.youtube.com/watch?v=MabbxcKlfss reference on how to build the stand.